davidpots/playsongnotes/_songs/[Willie Nelson and Merle Haggard] Pancho and Lefty.md

         Bm                   G    D  A           G          Bm
         ...They only let him slip a--way, out of kindness I suppose

+## Editor's notes

+Another song I very recently fell deeply in love with for the first time.
+I first came across the Willie & Merle version (which I enjoyed), and then discovered Townes Van Zandt (who wrote this song) – who I embarrassingly didn't even know existed.
+I began devouring his music, and this song in particular.
+Aside from his finger style work, I wouldn't describe his guitar arrangements as flashy or readily distinct as Willie's -- which really allows for his lyrics to shine through in an unreal way.
+It was hearing his version of the song that really let the raw emotion and sentiment creep in.
+I couldn't get enough, and of course being in love with Willie's guitar style right now -- went to him and Merle's version so I could finally learn that very cool intro riff.
+One day I'll learn the solo, and do a lesson for it!
+But it will probably be a bit down the road.
+In the meantime, enjoy.

 ## Intro riff